-- 702.28a Echo is a triggered ability.
-"Echo [cost]" means "At the beginning of your upkeep, if this permanent came under your control since the beginning of your last upkeep, sacrifice it unless you pay [cost]." - 702.28b Urza block cards with the echo ability were printed without an echo cost.
-These cards have been given errata in the Oracle card reference; each one now has an echo cost equal to its mana cost. - 702.29.
-Horsemanship - 702.29a Horsemanship is an evasion ability. - 702.29b A creature with horsemanship can't be blocked by creatures without horsemanship.
-A creature with horsemanship can block a creature with or without horsemanship.
-(See rule 509, "Declare Blockers Step.") - 702.29c Multiple instances of horsemanship on the same creature are redundant. - 702.30.
-Fading - 702.30a Fading is a keyword that represents two abilities.
-"Fading N" means "This permanent enters the battlefield with N fade counters on it" and "At the beginning of your upkeep, remove a fade counter from this permanent.
-If you can't, sacrifice the permanent." - 702.31.
-Kicker - 702.31a Kicker is a static ability that functions while the spell with kicker is on the stack.
-"Kicker [cost]" means "You may pay an additional [cost] as you cast this spell."
-Paying a spell's kicker cost(s) follows the rules for paying additional costs in rules 601.2b and 601.2e-g. - 702.31b The phrase "Kicker [cost 1] and/or [cost 2]" means the same thing as "Kicker [cost 1], kicker [cost 2]." - 702.31c Multikicker is a variant of the kicker ability.
+- 702.32b The phrase "Kicker [cost 1] and/or [cost 2]" means the same thing as "Kicker [cost 1], kicker [cost 2]." - 702.32c Multikicker is a variant of the kicker ability.
 "Multikicker [cost]" means "You may pay an additional [cost] any number of times as you cast this spell."
-A multikicker cost is a kicker cost. - 702.31d If a spell's controller declares the intention to pay any of that spell's kicker costs, that spell has been "kicked."
+A multikicker cost is a kicker cost. - 702.32d If a spell's controller declares the intention to pay any of that spell's kicker costs, that spell has been "kicked."
 If a spell has two kicker costs or has multikicker, it may be kicked multiple times.
-See rule 601.2b. - 702.31e Objects with kicker or multikicker have additional abilities that specify what happens if they are kicked.
+See rule 601.2b. - 702.32e Objects with kicker or multikicker have additional abilities that specify what happens if they are kicked.
 These abilities are linked to the kicker or multikicker abilities printed on that object: they can refer only to those specific kicker or multikicker abilities.
-See rule 607, "Linked Abilities." - 702.31f Objects with more than one kicker cost have abilities that each correspond to a specific kicker cost.
+See rule 607, "Linked Abilities." - 702.32f Objects with more than one kicker cost have abilities that each correspond to a specific kicker cost.
 They contain the phrases "if it was kicked with its [A] kicker" and "if it was kicked with its [B] kicker," where A and B are the first and second kicker costs listed on the card, respectively.
-Each of those abilities is linked to the appropriate kicker ability. - 702.31g If part of a spell's ability has its effect only if that spell was kicked, and that part of the ability includes any targets, the spell's controller chooses those targets only if that spell was kicked.
+Each of those abilities is linked to the appropriate kicker ability. - 702.32g If part of a spell's ability has its effect only if that spell was kicked, and that part of the ability includes any targets, the spell's controller chooses those targets only if that spell was kicked.
 Otherwise, the spell is cast as if it did not have those targets.
 See rule 601.2c.

-702.32.
+702.33.
 Flashback

-702.32a Flashback appears on some instants and sorceries.
+702.33a Flashback appears on some instants and sorceries.
 It represents two static abilities: one that functions while the card is in a player's graveyard and another that functions while the card is on the stack.
 "Flashback [cost]" means "You may cast this card from your graveyard by paying [cost] rather than paying its mana cost" and "If the flashback cost was paid, exile this card instead of putting it anywhere else any time it would leave the stack."
 Casting a spell using its flashback ability follows the rules for paying alternative costs in rules 601.2b and 601.2e-g.

-702.33.
+702.34.
 Madness

-- 702.33a Madness is a keyword that represents two abilities.
+- 702.34a Madness is a keyword that represents two abilities.
 The first is a static ability that functions while the card with madness is in a player's hand.
 The second is a triggered ability that functions when the first ability is applied.
 "Madness [cost]" means "If a player would discard this card, that player discards it, but may exile it instead of putting it into his or her graveyard" and "When this card is exiled this way, its owner may cast it by paying [cost] rather than paying its mana cost.
-If that player doesn't, he or she puts this card into his or her graveyard." - 702.33b Casting a spell using its madness ability follows the rules for paying alternative costs in rules 601.2b and 601.2e-g.
+If that player doesn't, he or she puts this card into his or her graveyard." - 702.34b Casting a spell using its madness ability follows the rules for paying alternative costs in rules 601.2b and 601.2e-g.

-702.34.
+702.35.
 Fear

-- 702.34a Fear is an evasion ability. - 702.34b A creature with fear can't be blocked except by artifact creatures and/or black creatures.
-(See rule 509, "Declare Blockers Step.") - 702.34c Multiple instances of fear on the same creature are redundant.
+702.35a Fear is an evasion ability.

+- 702.35b A creature with fear can't be blocked except by artifact creatures and/or black creatures.
+(See rule 509, "Declare Blockers Step.") - 702.35c Multiple instances of fear on the same creature are redundant.

-702.35.
+702.36.
 Morph